BOOKINGS AND PAYMENT

 You're obviously rural.
 Is there anyone on hand to offer help if we need it?
 We live in the steading block alongside the holiday cottages and, while each building is quite discrete, looking out in different directions with their own private gardens, they are nearby.
 Someone is around most of the time, day and night, and will be happy to help.

 Are you child-friendly?
 We've worked hard to make our cottages child-friendly.
 High chairs and travel cots are included free of charge and, with the exception of the steps into The Wee Bothy, both cottages are on one level.
-Toddler toys and a baby mat are included in The Muckle Snug, and there is an outdoor area beyond the firepit where children can play and explore.
+Toddler toys and a baby mat are included in The Muckle Snug, and there is an outdoor area beyond the firepit where children can run around and explore.

 Do you offer wifi, and how reliable is it?
 We're delighted to offer unlimited wifi in both cottages through local supplier Lothian Broadband.
 You're welcome to stream movies or enjoy online gaming, but please be aware that bandwidth is shared across the properties and so may slow if you're all on tablets or phones!
 It's also a line-of-sight supply (rather than hardwired), and so very occasionally more sensitive to extreme weather conditions.
 That said, we've found it immeasurably better than our former wired supply with BT.